Susmith098/fasthopp-microservices/README.md

 - Kafka broker for notification
 - REST API
 ---
-Setup for this `Speing Boot` code:
+Setup for this `Spring Boot` code:
 ---
 - Fork this repo
 - Clone this repo